Person Centered Care

 In the management of severe asthma, shared decision-making is a crucial part of the treatment program.
 Patients must be able to make informed decisions about their treatment using the best available evidence.
 Patients should be aware of both the benefits and potential side effects associated with systemic therapies for severe asthma.1

 To enable shared decision-making, clinicians can use tools and resources, such as the shared decision-making tool developed by the CHEST foundation.
-When patients with severe asthma are a part of the shared decision-making process, they may be more likely to adhere to therapy and take charge of their goals for management of severe asthma.
+When patients with severe asthma are a part of the shared decision-making process, they may be more likely to adhere to asthma therapy and take charge of their goals for management of severe asthma.
 At The Breathe Initiative, we have severe persistent asthma tools and resources for providers.

 SELECTION OF THERAPY IN SEVERE ASTHMA